PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## Setup for self-written utilities

-To get our own utilities to work like the standard Linux commands, we need to do the following:
+To get your own utilities to work like the standard Linux commands, you need to do the following:

 + create a directory to store them
 + give each utility execute permissions